ViStefan/detach/README.md

 # detach

-This is innocent program to detach command from terminal without `jobs`, `SIGHUP` and `disown` shell mechanisms.
-Pretty straightforward
+This is innocent program to detach command from terminal without `nohup`, `jobs`, or `disown`.
+No error handling, no help, no messages.
+You know exactly what you do, right?
+Pretty straightforward:

 ```shell
 detach <command>
 ```

-`command` will release terminal and become a child of `PID` 1 with `stdout`iand `stderr` set to `/dev/null`.
+`command` will release terminal and become a child of `PID` 1 with `stdout` and `stderr` set to `/dev/null`.

 It can be used with args: